The Insight Astronomy Photographer of the Year is a competition, so by entering you agree to the following competition rules.

 - Where there is reasonable doubt about whether a photograph meets the entry criteria of the competition, or has been taken with the equipment and under the circumstances described on the entry form, the organisers reserve the right to disqualify the image.
 Wherever possible, the entrant/s will be given the opportunity to answer queries from the judges before a final decision on disqualification is made.

 - All entries to the competition must be submitted via the competition website.
 The Royal Observatory Greenwich will not accept images submitted by any other means.

-- No responsibility can be accepted for entries which are lost, delayed, corrupted, damaged, misdirected or incomplete or which cannot be submitted for any technical, delivery or other reason.
+- No responsibility can be accepted for entries that are lost, delayed, corrupted, damaged, misdirected or incomplete or which cannot be submitted for any technical, delivery or other reason.
 Proof of submission will not be accepted as proof of receipt.
-RMG cannot guarantee continuous, uninterrupted or secure access to the website or to Flickr.
+RMG cannot guarantee continuous, uninterrupted or secure access to the website.

 - RMG reserves the right to pre-vet and/or moderate photos submitted and reserves the right to not display uploaded content to the website or remove, suspend or disable access to photos, at any time, at its sole discretion, without liability or prior notice.

 - The Royal Observatory Greenwich shall not be obliged to display photos and shall not be liable for any entrant’s loss of publicity or enhancement of reputation.

 - The Royal Observatory Greenwich and its associated agencies and companies will not be liable for any loss (including, without limitation, indirect, special or consequential loss or loss of profits), expense or damage which is suffered or sustained (whether or not arising from any person’s negligence) in connection with this competition or accepting or using the prize, except for any liability which cannot be excluded by law (including personal injury, death and fraud) in which case that liability is limited to the minimum allowable by law.